eads/hhdcpython/LESSON.md

 Now, get out that highly advanced technology called paper and pen (a word processor will work too) and write down human-language instructions about how you would process the data.
 Think about how you would explain it to someone who had to do it by hand.

+### Step 0

+"Open" the file.
+For a human, that means just looking at it.
+You'll worry about how a machine opens the file when you get to the code.

+* **Step 0:** Open the file.

+### Step 1

 For this data set, there's some gunk at the top of the file that comes from the PDF header:

 ```